Disability History Month 2024

 This coping mechanism grew into his profession, taking commissions from the Royal Ballet to England Cricket, as well as acquiring a huge portfolio of wildlife photography which has taken him as far as conservation projects in Africa.

-This summer, as all eyes focussed on the Paralympics, Ian took his dream job on the courtsides and finish lines in venues across Paris to capture the biggest Para sporting event of the year for Agence France-Presse.
+This summer, as all eyes focused on the Paralympics, Ian took his dream job on the courtsides and finish lines in venues across Paris to capture the biggest Para sporting event of the year for Agence France-Presse.

 Join us as we hear from Ian about his Paralympic story and how he approaches his art creatively to capture some of the most iconic sporting images of the summer.